DIGESTIVE SYSTEM AND FUNCTIONS At the end of this article, students should be able to:

 feeding in protozoa

 Protozoa like amoeba exhibits a holozoic mode of nutrition.
 Amoeba feeds on micro-organisms like diatoms, demids or other organic particles.

 It engulfs the food particles by p

-utting out its pseudopodia which surround the food particle by forming a cup-shape when the two ends of the pseudopodia touch.
-The pseudopodia on meeting or touching, fused and enclosed the food into the body with little drop of water; this forms a food vacuole.
+cutting out its pseudopodia which surround the food particle by forming a cup-shape when the two ends of the pseudopodia touch.
+The pseudopodia on meeting or touching, fuse and enclose the food into the body with a little drop of water; this forms a food vacuole.
 The food is digested inside the food vacuole.

 - scale of preference